 There are two types of headers: one for the physical headers, and one for the dynamical headers.
 The headers always begin with a "control' variable (described below), that is allocated differently in the physical and dynamical parts.
 The other variables in the header concern the (physical and dynamical) grids.
 They are the following:

 the horizontal coordinates

-- rlonu, rlatu, rlonv, rlatv for the dynamical part, - lati, long for the physical part, the coefficients for passing from the physical grid to the dynamical grid - cu.cv only in the dynamical header and finally, the grid box areas
+- rlonu, rlatu, rlonv, rlatv for the dynamical part, - lati, long for the physical part, the coefficients for passing from the physical grid to the dynamical grid and finally, the grid box areas